ravehero3/cink/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The design is inspired by Balenciaga's minimalist aesthetic, featuring a strict black-and-white color palette with a neon green accent for primary calls to action.
-No grays, shadows, or gradients are used.
-Typography utilizes "Helvetica Neue" (or similar sans-serif) with enlarged sizes and specific letter spacing for headlines.
-A generous 8px-based spacing system is applied throughout.
-The layout includes a max-width container (1600px) and responsive product grids (3 columns desktop, 2 tablet, 1 mobile).
-Buttons have sharp corners and minimal hover effects.
-Headers are fixed with integrated search and redesigned with a three-column grid for balanced spacing, featuring reduced icon sizes (22px) and specific font styles for navigation links.
-Cart and saved products drawers slide in with semi-transparent overlays.
+The design strictly adheres to a Balenciaga-inspired minimalist aesthetic, using a black-and-white color palette with neon green accents solely for primary calls to action.
+The design avoids grays, shadows, and gradients.
+Typography features enlarged "Helvetica Neue" (or similar sans-serif) with specific letter spacing for headlines.
+A consistent 8px-based spacing system is used throughout.
+The layout includes a 1600px max-width container and responsive product grids.
+Buttons have sharp corners with minimal hover effects.
+Headers are fixed, integrating search functionality and a three-column grid layout with reduced icon sizes (22px) and specific font styles for navigation.
+Cart and saved products use slide-in drawers with semi-transparent overlays.

 ### Technical Implementations
-The project is built with Next.js 14 (App Router) and TypeScript.
-Styling is handled by Tailwind CSS.
-State management for cart, recently viewed, and saved products uses Zustand.
-The application includes a comprehensive checkout flow, order creation, and confirmation pages.
+The project is built using Next.js 14 (App Router) and TypeScript.
+Tailwind CSS manages all styling.
+State management for the cart, recently viewed items, and saved products is handled by Zustand.
+The application features a comprehensive checkout flow, order creation, and confirmation.
 Search functionality includes product filtering.
-Promo code validation and discount calculation are integrated.
-Video sections and category sections are customizable by an admin user with text overlays and button pairs, using a Zustand store for content (currently persisted in localStorage).
-UI animations are carefully crafted for a smooth user experience, such as search bar slide-down and delayed content fade-in.
+Promo code validation and discount calculations are integrated.
+Homepage video and category sections are customizable via an admin interface, utilizing a Zustand store for content persistence.
+UI animations, such as search bar slide-down and delayed content fade-in, are carefully implemented for a smooth user experience.

 ### Feature Specifications
-- **Product Catalog**: Displays products with images, sizes, and stock.
+- **Product Catalog**: Comprehensive display of products with images, size options, and stock levels.
-- **Shopping Cart**: Slide-in drawer with dimmed overlay, recently viewed products, and shipping/payment benefits.
+- **Shopping Cart**: Slide-in drawer with recently viewed products and highlighted shipping/payment benefits.
-- **Checkout Flow**: Full process from cart to order creation, including promo code application, GoPay payment integration, and Zásilkovna pickup point selection.
+- **Checkout Flow**: End-to-end process including promo code application, payment gateway integration (GoPay), and shipping point selection (Zásilkovna).
-- **Order Management**: Creation and confirmation pages.
+- **Order Management**: Creation and confirmation of customer orders.
-- **User Accounts**: Basic user authentication (credentials-based).
+- **User Accounts**: Basic user authentication.
-- **Saved Products**: Functionality to save products and view them on a dedicated page.
+- **Saved Products**: Functionality for users to save products to a dedicated wishlist page.
-- **Search**: Site-wide search with filtering capabilities.
+- **Search**: Site-wide product search with filtering capabilities.
-- **Admin Features**: Customizable content for video and category sections on the homepage.
+- **Admin Features**: Content management for homepage sections (e.g., video and category displays).

 ### System Design Choices
-- **Framework**: Next.js 14 with App Router.
+- **Framework**: Next.js 14 (App Router).
-- **Language**: TypeScript for type safety.
+- **Language**: TypeScript.
-- **Styling**: Tailwind CSS for utility-first styling, strictly adhering to the design system.
+- **Styling**: Tailwind CSS.
-- **Database**: PostgreSQL with Prisma ORM for data modeling and interaction.
+- **Database**: PostgreSQL via Prisma ORM.
-- **Authentication**: NextAuth.js for secure user authentication.
+- **Authentication**: NextAuth.js.
 - **State Management**: Zustand for client-side global state.

 ## External Dependencies
-- **Database**: PostgreSQL (via Prisma ORM)
+- **Database**: PostgreSQL
 - **Authentication**: NextAuth.js
-- **Payment Gateway**: GoPay (Czech payment gateway)
+- **Payment Gateway**: GoPay
-- **Shipping Integration**: Zásilkovna (Packeta) API for pickup point selection
+- **Shipping Integration**: Zásilkovna (Packeta) API
-- **Email Service**: Resend API (for transactional emails)
+- **Email Service**: Resend API
-- **File Storage**: Cloudinary (for product images)
+- **File Storage**: Cloudinary